"A day in the Nineties when Grandma was a girl:

 You see, back in the earlier half of the twentieth century, people became enamored with the 1890s.
 It was the precursor to what we now call "decade nostalgia"

-and The Gay Nineties became a popular setting for films of the 1930s, the 1940s and, to a lesser degree, the 1950s and 1960s.
-Of course, the decade had its own Nostalgia Filter
+and The Gay Nineties became a popular setting for films of the 1930s, the 1940s and, to a lesser degree, the 1950s and 1960s, by which time it was seen as that innocent age before World Wars and atomic bombs.

 This was also the time of the last great gold rush in the Klondike region of the Yukon.
 Thousands of prospectors headed north to strike it rich, and while the American town of Skagway, Alaska may been wild, the prospectors in Canada quickly learned that they were in a very different gold rush, with the North West Mounted Police under the command of Sam Steele keeping a firm hand on their behaviour.
 As such, it was the most orderly of such affairs in history and the legend of the Mounties was born.

 The automobile was just barely invented, so new that people couldn't agree on what to call it ("Horseless carriage" is the memetic old-timey name, but that only scratches the surface).
-Most people who lived in cities traveled around in horse-drawn hansom cabs, pedaled bicycles (built for two or otherwise, and often the kind with the enormous front wheel) and rode on trolleys; but most
+Most people who lived in cities traveled around in horse-drawn hansom cabs, pedaled bicycles (built for two or otherwise, and often the kind with the enormous front wheel, called penny-farthings) and rode on trolleys; but most

 people still lived on the farm, and horse-drawn farm wagons were used as all-purpose transportation.
 In major cities, electric lights were replacing gas lamps and candles.
+Other technologies that would later be typical of the 20th century and beyond, such as planes, telephones and films, were also being developed around this time.
 Ragtime was the hottest music.

 According to nostalgic films set in this decade, back then everyone was a rich white person who wore Gorgeous Period Dress